HanCotterell/fantasy-cow/README.md

 - [CONTRIBUTING.md](./CONTRIBUTING.md) – Instructions for contributing and project guidelines
 - [CLA.md](./CLA.md) – Contributor License Agreement required for all PRs

-These documents contain everything you need to know about submitting a PR, formatting files, and ensuring your contribution passes the automated checks.
+These documents contain almost everything you need to know about submitting a PR, formatting files, and ensuring your contribution passes the automated checks.
+For some of the checks you might need to do a little of your own research!

 ## Goal